ChanlChanl

 });

-The structured version uses three layers: critical rules (must never be broken), response guidelines (should be followed), and reference knowledge (context).
-This mirrors how Anthropic recommends structuring prompts — clarity and constraints first, style second, context third.
-When your agent has dozens of instructions, this hierarchy prevents the model from "forgetting" the important ones.
+Three layers: critical rules (must never be broken), response guidelines (should be followed), and reference knowledge (context).
+This mirrors how Anthropic recommends structuring prompts.
+When your agent has dozens of instructions, this hierarchy is what keeps the important ones from getting buried.

 typescript